 Seems like a pretty complicated process.
 It’s actually more complicated to describe than it is to put into use.
 And it’s designed to make sure that at least one hard drive is nowhere near the computer when disaster may strike.

 And as Time Machine will backup everything on your Mac, should you face a drive crash, when you get your new Mac and you’re first starting it up, one of the options will be Restore from a Time Machine backup – just connect one of your four backup disks, and choose that option.
-Restoring from Time Machine showing how easy that is.
+Click here: Restoring from Time Machine for a support/how to article written by Apple showing just how easy that is.

 Pick the drive that’s the most recent backup and is not damaged.